-At Bristol Unigas our gas safe registered are qualified to carry out inspections and issue gas safety certificates.
+At Bristol Unigas, our Gas Safe registered Engineers are fully qualified to carry out inspections and issue gas safety certificates.
 If you have an appliance such as a gas fire that requires repairs or servicing, this work can usually be carried out at the same visit at a reduced cost.

 Electrical PAT testing